mongodb/specifications/source/find_getmore_killcursors_commands.rst

 Explain command
 ---------------

 There is no equivalent of the $explain modifier in the find command.
 The driver SHOULD use the **explain** command.
-Information about the command can be found in the `Explain command reference`_/
+Information about the command can be found in the `Explain command reference`_.

 .. _Explain command reference: http://docs.mongodb.org/manual/reference/command/explain/